Poudingue/Fbx2Mitsuba/README.md

 - Meshes (separated by material for a single 3d object)
 - Materials : Should work pretty well with 3dsmax's “physical” materials.
 - Textures should work for diffuse, roughness and bumpmapping, with uv mapping.
+	- If a texture reference is not found, the texture will be replaced with a default error texture

 ## What won't be converted